With YouTube creators starving, FanBridge’s Channel Pages looks like a matchmaker sent by the video ad gods

 - FanBridgeCRM for Audiences

-In September 2013, FanBridge launched Channel Pages (http://channelpages.com), a collaboration engine to help video creators connect with each other for growth collaborations, as well as to enable advertisers to find YouTube channels for integrated sponsorships and native video advertisements.
+Our Channel Pages (http://channelpages.com) platform is a collaboration engine that helps YouTube channels find other channels for growth collaborations, as well as enables sponsors to find channels to do integrated sponsorships and marketing.